DB001119/DB001119/README.md

 ---

 Thanks for visiting my corner of the internet.
-Here, I’m not chasing flash—I’m building skill, character, and peace.
+Here, I’m not chasing flash; I’m building skill, character, and peace.
 One step at a time. 🌿